15 Eye-Opening Airbag Statistics and Facts (2023 Update)

 (Insurance Institute for Highway Safety)

-While this is a concerning statistic, it’s still important to note that this safety only led to 15 deaths.
-Compared to the tens of thousands of lives that airbags have saved, the evidence is still clear that you want them in your vehicle.
+While this is a concerning statistic, it’s important to note that the faulty airbags only led to 15 deaths.
+Compared to the tens of thousands of lives airbags have saved, the evidence is still clear that you want them in your vehicle.

 6. Airbags killed 116 children from 1996 to 2000.